Code-Institute-Submissions/stream-one-project-5/README.md

 ## Testing

 The site was tested on a variety of devices and on a number of different browsers.
 The site was developed primarily using Chrome on a Windows 10 PC, while further testing was done on the PC using Firefox and Microsoft Edge.
 The site was tested on smaller devices, both tablet and mobile phone, both running Android.

 Testing on these devices included using the Android versions of both Chrome and Firefox.
+In testing the site on very narrow devices, it was noted that the minumum width on the Home Page information boxes began to cause a problem when the width of the viewport dropped below 310 pixels.
+Should a user visit the site on a device narrower than this, some horizontal scrolling may be needed to see the entirety of the information boxes.

 In the context of the functionality of the site, both the simple contact form on the Home Page and the membership form on the Join the Group page required testing to ensure that the correct validation message would be displayed.
 Both were tested with and without input in the required fields, ensuring that the failure message would be shown if any one of the required fields was left blank.
 The membership form was further tested with a variety of inputs in the 'Walking Details' fieldset, to ensure that the correct information message would be displayed if the user selected any of the inputs which had a message attached.